Food Contact Materials

 - Ensure the effective functioning of the internal market

-- EU and national authorities
+- National authorities

 - European professional organisations